walterhiggins/WMPJS/README.md

 Don't worry if this seems confusing at first.
 We'll use the `exports` variable throughout this book and its purpose should become clearer with repetition.

 #### Rounding Numbers
 All numbers in Javascript are floating point numbers, that is they have an integer part (the part before the dot) and a fractional part (the part after the dot).
-The number 'two and a half' is represented in javascript as:
+The number 'two and a half' is represented in Javascript as:

     2.5